10 Taxonomic Profiling, OTU Tables and Visualisation

 10.7.2 Visualizing metaphlan taxonomic profile with Krona

-The metaphlan2krona.py script is used to convert the MetaPhlAn taxonomic profile output to a format that can be visualized by Krona.
+The metaphlan2krona.py script is used to convert the MetaPhlAn taxonomic profile output to a format that can be visualised by Krona.
 The output of the script is a text file that contains the taxonomic profile in a hierarchical format that can be read by Krona.
 The ktImportText command is then used to generate an interactive HTML file that displays the taxonomic profile in a hierarchical manner using Krona.

 python ../scripts/metaphlan2krona.py -p ../results/metaphlan/ERR5766177.metaphlan_profile.txt -k ../results/krona/ERR5766177_krona.out